Crypto-Cat/CTF/ctf_events/2024/intigriti_24/osint/no_comment/no_comment.md

 Recognise the comment format?
 It's from Imgur, where [URLs are formatted](https://www.reddit.com/r/redditdev/comments/35bb7i/imgur_link_format) like `imgur.com/a/{alphanumeric}` (albums) and `imgur.com/g/{alphanumeric}` (galleries).

-Let's visit imgur.com/a/pq6TgwS and see the same image, along with a comment.
+Let's visit the [imgur link](imgur.com/a/pq6TgwS) and see the same image, along with a comment.

 {% code overflow="wrap" %}